-To download the Queensland Check In app, please click here.
+To download the Queensland Check In app, click here.

 For more information please visit the Western Australian State Government Coronavirus Page

-To view any of our parks in Western Australian Parks please visit our Western Australia state page
+To view any of our parks in WA please visit our Western Australia state page

-To download the Western Australian Check In app, please click here.
+To download the WA Check In app, click here.

-For more on the latest COVID-19 information in Tasmania please see the Tasmanian State Government Coronavirus page.
+For more on the latest COVID-19 information in Tasmania, visit Tasmanian State Government Coronavirus page.

 To view any of our parks in Tasmania please visit our Tasmania state page

-To download the Tasmanian Check In app, please click here.
+To download the Tasmanian Check In app, click here.

-If you are intending to travel to the NT from an identified coronavirus hot spot you are strongly urged to reconsider your plans.
+Entry to the NT is strictly prohibited from current hotspots such as NSW, ACT & Victoria without a prior approved exemption attached to your border entry form.
 Anyone arriving into the NT from a hotspot must do 14 days mandatory supervised quarantine at their own cost.

 For more on the latest COVID-19 information in the Northern Territory please see the Northern Territory Coronavirus page.

-To view any of our parks in the Northern Territory please visit our Northern Territory state page
+To view any of our parks in the NT please visit our Northern Territory state page

-To download the Northern Territory Check In App, please click here.
+To download the Northern Territory Check In app, click here.